angr/angr-management/README.md

 The easiest way to run angr-management is by grabbing a bundled release here: https://github.com/angr/angr-management/releases

-This binary, built with pyinstaller, can be placed and executed anywhere.
+"Onefile" builds can be placed and run from anywhere.
+Non-onefile builds must be extracted and then the `angr-management` binary can be run from the extracted directory.

 ### From PyPI